Home / Contributors / Deborah Capaldi

-Dr. Capaldi's work focuses on the intergenerational transmission of risk and the causes and consequences of antisocial and associated behaviors across the early life-span.
-A new focus is to expand understanding of intergenerational transmission of risk to include genetic as well as social transmission.
+![]() Deborah Capaldi, PhDDr.
+Capaldi's work focuses on the intergenerational transmission of risk and the causes and consequences of antisocial and associated behaviors across the early to mid-life span.
+She approaches these issues from a developmental perspective. |

 Positions

-• Senior Scientist, Oregon Social Learning Center
+- Research Scientist, Oregon Social Learning Center

 Education

-• Ph.D., 1991, University of Oregon, Developmental Psychology
+- PhD, 1991, University of Oregon, Developmental Psychology

 Relevant Publications